-What I find fascinating is how similar the situation that Daniel's three friends went through is to the scenario of the end times that all saints will face because of the Great Tribulation of the Antichrist.
+What I find fascinating is how similar the situation that Daniel's three friends faced is to the scenario of the end times that all saints will face because of the Great Tribulation of the Antichrist.

 Many before me have compared the enforced idolatry under Nebuchadnezzar (who made a giant statue of himself) to the enforced idolatry of the Antichrist (using the image of the Beast, also a statue of himself, the Beast/Antichrist) (Rev 13:15).
 Yet the end time parallel to Daniel 3's story does not stop at the idol statue (Dan 3:5=Rev 13:15).
-It also includes an equivalent to the fiery furnace that God's three faithful servants had to face (Dan 3:6).
+It also includes an equivalent to the fiery furnace that God's three faithful servants were confronted with (Dan 3:6).

-But even before the Great Tribulation, we will be called to Israel which is next door to the nuclear fallout from the coming destruction of Damascus, Syria (Isaiah 17:1).
-There may even be nuclear fallout in Israel itself based on the severe casualties described as suffered in the north of Israel (Ephraim) bordering Syria (Isaiah 17:3,6).
+But even before the Great Tribulation, we will be called to Israel, which is next door to the nuclear fallout from the coming destruction of Damascus, Syria (Isaiah 17:1).
+There may even be nuclear fallout in Israel itself based on the severe casualties suffered in the north of Israel (Ephraim) bordering Syria according to the description of Isaiah (Isaiah 17:3,6).

 Sadly, I expect that most believers in the end times will not have the faith to both A) pick up and leave their homeland (like Abraham did) and B) go to an apparently inhospitable place (like Daniel's three friends did).
 At the time they will be told to abandon their homes, things will probably look just like they do today; business as usual.
 The tribulation will not have started yet.
 Wormwood will not have passed by or even become visible.
 So many will ask, "why leave?"

 In fact, it will probably seem foolish to the natural mind and take a "leap of faith" to undertake God's plan to get out of range from the Antichrist and avoid beheading.